awfreeman/cmdproc-gdnative/README.md

-# OFToast II's GDNative functions
+# cmdshim-gdnative

-Uses Fenteale's simple gdnative downloader, with some added misc functions.
+Uses Fenteale's simple gdnative downloader as a base for a better way to spawn processes from GDScript.

 ## Building